-(B) If the sender receives no acknowledgment of service under this subdivision of this rule within 20 days after the date of mailing, service of such summons and complaint may be made in any other manner permitted by this rule.
+(B) If the sender receives no acknowledgment of service under this subdivision of this rule within 20 days after the date of mailing, service of such summons and complaints may be made in any other manner permitted by this rule.

 (C) Unless good cause is shown for not doing so.
 The court shall order the payment of the personal service costs by the person served if such person does not complete and return within 20 days after mailing the notice and acknowledgment of receipt of summons.